marcfyk/khronos/README.md

 This command prints a list of new line separated timestamps of given size, starting from an initial timestamp, and subsequently applying an offset to the previous timestamp in the list.

-### seconds

-This command prints the number of seconds is represented by a combination of units of time such as days, hours, and minutes.